Marco Bustos: Early life

-Bustos began playing soccer at age four with the Garden City CC.
+Bustos was born on April 22, 1996 in Winnipeg, Manitoba, Canada and grew up in the The Maples neighborhood in the city.
+He began playing soccer at age four with the Garden City CC.
 Bustos played for FC Northwest in his native Winnipeg for four years before joining the Vancouver Whitecaps's academy in 2011.
 Bustos played from the U-16 level up, and completed his time at the academy with a 19-goal performance during the 2013-14 USSDA season.

 Club career

 Vancouver Whitecaps

 Bustos began his senior career with seven games for the Vancouver U-23 PDL side, scoring four goals.

 Bustos made his professional debut for Vancouver in the 2014 Canadian Championship, starting a game against Toronto FC on May 7, 2014.
 On September 15, it was announced Bustos had signed a pre-contract with Vancouver and would officially be added to the team's roster in January 2015.
 Bustos made his MLS league debut for the Whitecaps against FC Dallas on October 14, 2015.
+He played in the CONCACAF Champions Cup while playing for the club.

 After the 2017 season, Bustos would re-sign an 18-month contract with the Whitecaps, with club options for the 2019, 2020 and 2021 seasons.
 He would also be loaned to Zacatepec of Ascenso MX for the duration of the 18-month contract.
 In August 2018, Bustos and Whitecaps FC mutually agreed to terminate his MLS contract.